-A successful logline includes the main character, their goal, and their impediment to their destination.
+A successful logline includes the main character, goal, and impediment to their destination.

-You want to focus on the protagonist and what she does when faced with her most critical stake, in this case fearing for her life.
+You want to focus on what the protagonist does when faced with her most critical stake, in this case, fearing for her life.

 What about your protagonist will appeal to readers so that they want to learn more about how she overcomes her challenges?
 Add character traits and flaws.
 For example, “a shy, clumsy firefighter” is more interesting than “a firefighter.”